One killed in Greenwood County house fire - NewsBreak

 VIRGIL, Kan.
 (KSNW) — One person was killed in a fire Saturday night in the town of Virgil in Greenwood County.

 Officials say the call came in of a fire with a person trapped at 106 E. Randolph Street.
-When fire crews went to the address, they found a two-story home engulfed in flames.12 year old killed in crash identified by sheriff’s office
+When fire crews went to the address, they found a two-story home engulfed in flames.

 One person escaped from a second-story window.
 However, firefighters were unable to enter due to heavy fire.